speer-technologies/ios-assessment/README.md

 ### Submission

 Please commit all of your work to a *private* GitHub repository.
-When you are finished, invite the [rhys-at-speer](https://github.com/rhys-at-speer) account and email a link of the repository to our recruiters with the subject line:
+When you are finished, invite the [rhys-at-speer](https://github.com/rhys-at-speer) account and email a link of the repository to [clement.shum@speer.io](mailto:clement.shum@speer.io) with the subject line:

 **iOS Developer Assessment - [Your Name]**.